lokkery/bannercraft/README.md

-# 🎨 Bannercraft
+# 🎨 Quickbanner

 **One HTML file.
 Zero dependencies.
 Infinite banners.**

-Bannercraft is a fully client-side banner image generator.
+Quickbanner is a fully client-side banner image generator.
 Drop the file on any static host, share a URL with your headline baked into it, and get a pixel-perfect PNG back — no server, no build step, no API key.

 > **Origin story:** Built by [Lokkery](https://lokkery.com) to generate featured images for the [Lokkery Blog](https://lokkery.com/blog).
 Some article covers you see there was made with this tool.
 I needed a fast, repeatable way to create consistent title banners without Figma, Canva, or a designer — so i built it in a single HTML file and open-sourced it.